Amber Fletcher

 Dr. Amber Fletcher’s research examines how gender and social inequality shape the lived experience of climate change through the lens of climate disasters (flooding, drought, and wildfire).
 Focusing on rural and Indigenous communities in the Canadian Prairie region, her work reveals the lived impact of inequality in the context of crisis.

-Amber has also published chapters in a number of anthologies, including Handbook of Social Inclusion: Research and Practices in Health and Social Sciences (2021, edited by P. Liamputtong), Water Security Across the Gender Divide (2018, edited by C. Fröhlich et al.), and Gender and Climate Change in Rich Countries: Work, Public Policy and Action (2017, edited by M. Griffin Cohen).
-Her own book (with Wendee Kubik) entitled Women in Agriculture Worldwide: Key Issues and Practical Approaches was published by Routledge in 2016.
+Amber has also published chapters in a number of anthologies, most recently Feminism’s Fight: Challenging Politics and Policies in Canada Since 1970 (2023, edited by B. Cameron and M. Luxton), Handbook of Social Inclusion: Research and Practices in Health and Social Sciences (2021, edited by P. Liamputtong), and Water Security Across the Gender Divide (2018, edited by C. Fröhlich et al.).
+She has published two edited collections, Gender and the Social Dimensions of Climate Change: Rural and Resource Contexts of the Global North (with Maureen G. Reed, Routledge, 2023) and Women in Agriculture Worldwide: Key Issues and Practical Approaches (with Wendee Kubik, Routledge, 2017).
 She is currently authoring an open-access textbook on qualitative research methods.

-Amber has delivered 98 presentations in Canada and worldwide—including invited talks in Spain, England, Italy, and the USA—and has contributed to expert testimonies for two Standing Committees of the Parliament of Canada.
+Amber has delivered over 100 presentations in Canada and worldwide—including invited talks to audiences in Spain, Portugal, England, Italy, and the USA—and has contributed to expert testimonies for two Standing Committees of the Parliament of Canada.
 In 2012 she spoke at the United Nations Commission on the Status of Women on the topic of rural women’s wellbeing.
 Dr. Fletcher has also served as a consultant to the United Nations World Water Assessment Programme.
 She is a contributing author to Chapter 7 of the Intergovernmental Panel on Climate Change (IPCC) Special Report on Climate Change and Land (2019).

-She teaches courses in qualitative research methods, social research methodology, sociology of gender, and sociology of families.
+She teaches courses in social research methodology, qualitative research methods, and introductory sociology topics.
 She enjoys integrating community-engaged learning opportunities into her classroom and is always interested in partnering with community and non-profit organizations with research questions or data needs.

 Links to publications: